shieldgenerator7/AgranariTTRPG/Docs/Spells/Spells_AdiradasLie.md

 ## Silent Step

-Difficulty: 20
+Bend Fur

+Time cost: 3 min

+Requirements:

+-   Stealth: 50

-Modify your hooves, paws, feet, etc. to not make any noise when traversing terrain.
-You get a +5 bonus to Stealth checks relating to sound.
+Modify the target’s hooves to not make any noise when traversing terrain.
+The target gains a bonus to Stealth checks equal to your Silent Step Stealth stat.

+Stats:

+-   Silent Step Stealth: 1 +d1